Tom Hormby's Orchard

 Larry Page at Stanford

-Despite its rapid ascent to search engine supremacy, the technology behind Google was not envisioned as a search engine - or even as a commercial product.
-Instead, it was the product of Stanford graduate student Larry Page's research.
+Despite its rapid ascent to search engine supremacy, the technology behind Google was not envisioned as a search engine – or even a commercial product.
+Instead, it was the product of Stanford graduate student Larry Page’s research.

 At a time when Stanford graduates were launching lucrative startups all over Silicon Valley, Page was not interested in finding potential commercial applications for his work.2 The Web could easily lend itself to being diagrammed through nodes and branches.
 Such a graphical representation shows the interconnectedness of websites and how users move from site to site.3